willstepp/writings/sanctum-kthadras/sanctum-kthadras.notes.md

 'Thanks, brother!'

 Inside is a link, clicking it opens an app whose icon is the same symbol.
 Installing it triggers the game.

+Insight into Will: 'The wisest one of all formed no opinions.'
+He wants to remain an observer, curious but not a part of things.